 The Bexar Appraisal District sets your property values.
 In Texas, appraisal districts are responsible for identifying and appraising properties for ad valorem purposes.
 In Latin, ad valorem translates into "according to value."
 Pursuant with the Texas Property Tax Code, properties are taxed according to their fair market value.
 For example, the tax on a property appraised at $10,000 will be ten times greater than a property valued at $1,000.

 In the event a property owner disagrees with their assessed value, a protest may be filed with their appraisal district.
 For additional information regarding the appeal process, please contact the Bexar Appraisal District at 210-224-8511 to speak to one of their appraisers.

 As a property owner, your most important right is your right to protest your assessed value.
-The deadline is May 15th of every year.
+The deadline each year is May 15th or 30 days after the notice is mailed, whichever is later.
 Additional functions of the appraisal district are to determine the current ownership, administer applicable exemptions, and calculate tax ceilings.
 As a property owner, you are responsible for ensuring that your property is listed accurately with your correct name, current mailing address, property description, and exemptions.